 in length, which includes all coursework completed as part of a master's degree program

-and up to 15 hours completed after a master's degree was earned.
-If a student holds
+in counseling and up to 15 hours completed after a master's degree was earned.
+If

-more than one graduate degree, all courses from each degree program may be transferred
+a student holds more than one graduate degree, all courses from each degree program

-into the doctoral degree program.
-However, students may not transfer in more credits
+may be transferred into the doctoral degree program.
+However, students may not transfer

-than will be completed in the doctoral program at UNO.
-Due to all of the specified
+in more credits than will be completed in the doctoral program at UNO.
+Due to all

-counseling, minor, and research courses required for graduation, most doctoral programs
+of the specified counseling, minor, and research courses required for graduation,

 The Ph.D. degree program must include an emphasis area.
 Emphasis areas require a